Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/benchmarks/MCAmericanEngine.rst

     |               |  (k2_0: UN=4; k2_1: UN=4)  |        |        |      |      |     |
     +---------------+----------------------------+--------+--------+------+------+-----+

 :numref:`tab_MCAE_resource` gives the resource utilization report of four American option APIs.
-Note that the resource statistics are under specific UN (Unroll Number) configurations.
+The resource statistics are under specific UN (Unroll Number) configurations.
 These UN configurations are the templated parameters of the corresponding API.

 The complete Vitis demos of MCAmericanEngineMultiKernel is executed with a U250 card on Nimbix.
 The performance is listed in :numref:`tab_MCAE_performance`.
 In this table, kernel execution time and end-to-end execution time (E2E) are calculated.